 There isn’t one route that suits all when it comes to assessing the right funding options; there are many twists and turns and forks in the road depending on sector, business model, speed of growth and strategy.
 Therefore, the first step to a business’ financing journey is understanding the types of investment available.

 Estimates of the amount of uninvested capital sitting within UK debt and private equity funds vary, but the amount certainly runs into the hundreds of millions.
 With British banks remaining cautious when investing in mid-market businesses, decision makers should certainly include alternative investment funding in their search for finance.

 Debt, equity and mezzanine investment are the three broadest, and most widely available types of alternative funding on offer, and their benefits and drawback are outlined here.

-A popular funding option, debt finance is based on the underlying concept of a lender providing capital in exchange for repayments and interest until the principal loan is repaid after a specified amount of time.
+A popular funding option, debt finance is based on the underlying concept of a lender providing capital in exchange for repayments and interest until the principal loan is repaid after a specified amount of time, and the business doesn’t relinquish any equity or control.
 The capital is usually secured against the business or its assets, often in the form of a debenture.

 Whether debt, mezzanine or equity finance, business and consumer confidence is key if investors are to commit capital.
 Especially in uncertain times, investors need to see a robust strategy, strong tack record and capable management team.